Program Manager for Trade ( Department of Resource & Development) Pohnpei [closing date: 3/17/2026]

 Secure Application Forms From and Return to FSM National Government Personnel Office or send your application to email address personnel@personnel.gov.fm

-Assistant Secretary for Energy (FSM Department of Resource & Development) Pohnpei [closing date: February 6, 2026]
+Information Technology System Specialist (FSM Department of Resource & Development) Pohnpei [closing date: 3/9/2026]

 It is the policy of the FSM Government that qualified FSM citizens is given first priority for employment consideration; with other Micronesian and U.S. citizens utilized in positions for which no qualified FSM citizens are available.